 (1) All contingency plans are based on worst-case scenario projections.
 (2) For countries where data is available, the new arrivals figure includes returnees as well as refugees from third countries, alongside the Congolese new arrivals.
 The inclusion of these group reflects that returnee populations and third country nationals may also have specific international protection and humanitarian needs.
+(3) Based on a review of data from Zambia, the number of new arrivals from DRC has been revised to 811 as of 12 March.
+This figure refers exclusively to arrivals of Congolese nationality arriving from DRC and does not include arrivals of other nationalities who may be arriving to Zambia from DRC or other countries.
+Disaggregated data on third country nationals arriving directly from DRC to Zambia is not currently available

 Map of Eastern DRC displacement since 1st January 2025 Mpondwe Lubero UGANDA D.R.
-OF THE CONGO 23,346 2.3 M Mutakula NORD-K ANGOLA ⊗Bunagana Walikale Gisenyi 909 Kalehe RWANDA Shabunda Binyange 1.5 M Ruhagarika SUD-KIV ⊗ Kaburuntwa Ruhagarika 8 BURUND MANIEMA 64.973 D.R.
+OF THE CONGO 27,764 2.3 M Mutakula NORD-K ANGOLA Gisenyi 1,317 Kalehe RWANDA Shabunda Binyange 1.5 M Ruhagarika SUD-KIVU ⊗ Kaburuntwa Ruhagarika 8 BURUND MANIEMA 69,781 D.R.
 OF THE CONGO → ⊗ Kigoma UNITED LOMAM REP. OF TANZANIA TANGANYIKA HAUT-LOMAMI 8 Border crossing point → Movement of new arrivals XX Number of new arrivals XX Number of IDPs affected Mpulungu Key affected area in DRC The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations